so7itud3/ISQA-3420-850/UseCase3.md

 •	Developer – Will use open source acceptable use policy to decide if it is permissable to use a particular software package

 Preconditions:
-•	Management understands licensing for open source software
+•	Manager understands licensing for open source software
-•	Management understands vulnerability scores
+•	Manager understands vulnerability scores

 Main Success Scenario: Manager submits a policy for acceptable use of an open source software package